lenderpanel

 Recently asked questions about conveyancing in Portslade

-There is a definite creep of a "blame" culture- someone has to be at fault for the process taking so long.
-We recommend that you should always trust your lawyer ahead of all other parties in the home moving process.
+We are witnessing a definite creep of a "blame" culture- someone must be blamed for the process taking so long.
+We recommend that you must always trust your conveyancer ahead of the other parties when it comes to the legal assignment of property.

 Last updated